balazsbela/restexample/README.md

 restexample
 ===========

-Web application containing rest server in node.js express and frontend in flask with jade
+Web application containing rest server in node.js express with mongodb and frontend in flask with jade